loomio/loomio_help/content/guides/getting_started/starting_a_group/index.md

     parent: getting_started
 ---

 Getting started on Loomio means getting everyone signed up, familiar with the tool, and comfortable communicating or coordinating with one another.
-When done well, the group will come to life as people take the initiative to start discussions and raise proposals.
+When done well, the group will come to life as people take the initiative to participate and engage.

 Most Loomio groups need a champion to help them get going, and then they build their own momentum.
 If you're reading this, that champion is probably you!